Otto John

 Otto John (19 March 1909 – 26 March 1997) was a German lawyer and intelligence official.
-During World War Two, he was a conspirator in the 20 July plot to assassinate Adolf Hitler.
+During World War II, he was a conspirator in the 20 July plot to assassinate Adolf Hitler.
 Following the war, he became the first head of West Germany's domestic intelligence service, the Federal Office for the Protection of the Constitution.
 In July 1954, he surfaced in East Germany, where he made public appearances criticizing the government in Bonn and Chancellor Konrad Adenauer.
 After his return to West Germany in 1955, despite maintaining that he had been drugged and kidnapped, John was convicted and sentenced to prison for treason.

 Life

 Otto John was born in Marburg.
 He earned a doctorate of law from the University of Marburg.
 He married Lucie Manén in 1949.